robinrodricks/FluentListView/README.md

-How can I do some fancy sorting?[¶](#how-can-i-do-some-fancy-sorting "Permalink to this headline")
+How can I do some fancy sorting?
 ------------------------------------------------------------------------------------------------------

 There are a couple of ways to change the standard sorting behaviour: